peteroupc/CBOR/docs/PeterO.Cbor.CBORException.md

     public CBORException(
         string message);

+Initializes a new instance of the class.

-Initializes a new instance of the CBORException class.
+Initializes a new instance of the class.

 <b>Parameters:</b>

- * <i>message</i>: A string object.
+ * <i>message</i>: A text string.

 ### CBORException Constructor